Isaac Maliyamungu: Rise in the ranks

 In 1976, Maliyamungu was responsible for a major security blunder.
-Uganda's Ambassador to Lesotho, Isaac Lumago, overheard a conversation by Kenya Air Force officers on 4 July.
+Uganda's Ambassador to Lesotho, Isaac Lumago, overheard a conversation by officers of the Kenya Air Force on 4 July.
 They discussed plans by Israel to carry out a raid against Entebbe to free hostages who were held there by Palestinian and German hijackers with assistance by the Ugandan government.
 The ambassador informed Maliyamungu, but he regarded the report as "gasiya" (rubbish) and took no action whatsoever.
 That same day, Israeli commandos carried out Operation Entebbe, freeing the hostages, and destroying one quarter of the Uganda Army Air Force.
 While the raid took place, Maliyamungu was allegedly relaxing at a nearby hotel with a prostitute.
 Following the raid, he had 14 soldiers arrested under suspicion of collaborating with the Israelis.
 Once they were gathered in a room at Makindye Barracks, Maliyamungu shot 12 of them with his pistol.

 Over time, Amin's brutal regime was increasingly destabilized by internal divisions and economic problems despite great repression by state authorities.
 One of Amin's policies that drew opposition even among his original followers was the great power he gave to Kakwa and Nubians, while leaving officials of other ethnicies underrepresented.
 As result, a group of officers led by Brigadier Charles Arube attempted to overthrow Amin and kill his Nubian/Kakwa followers, including Maliyamungu.
 In the end, the so-called Arube uprising failed.
 Maliyamungu was also regarded as "prime target" for assassination by Ugandan exiles, as he controlled much of the Uganda Army's tank forces.
 By 1978, Maliyamungu was one of the few remaining people who were regarded as trusted and loyal followers of Amin.
 He was one of the officers who were responsible for enlisting 10,000 new soldiers for the Uganda Army in Sudan, Kibera (Kenya), and Uganda around September 1978.
 This mass recruitment followed extensive purges in the military.